Transforming Intel's Localization with Innovation in AI

 Why Intel Selected Lilt

-Intel’s goals were to maximize ROI on every element of its localization program - working with a service provider who could help drive the fastest translation speeds and the highest quality output - all for the lowest possible cost.
+Intel’s goals were to maximize ROI on every element of its localization program - working with a partner who could help drive the fastest translation speeds and the highest quality output - all for the lowest possible cost.
 On top of that, they wanted a supplier who was investing in R&D to continue to build innovative new functionality in its offering.

 Dufresne de Virel’s team consists of localization veterans who have spent decades in the industry and have seen technologies come and go over the years.
 After considering their options, the team determined that Lilt would be best positioned to help them achieve their goals.
-On top of that, Lilt’s vision for the future of localization - as well as its strategy for how to create that future - resonated with Intel’s localization team.
+On top of that, Lilt’s vision for the future of localization - as well as its AI-centered strategy for how to create that future - resonated with Intel’s localization team.

 Intel conducted an initial proof of concept where it explored Lilt's ability to scale rapidly and work with Intel's existing systems.
 After carefully analyzing the performance and costs/benefits of Lilt's solution, they decided to move forward with deployment.

 “The productivity gains from Lilt’s AI-powered translation services have enabled us to reduce translation costs by 40% year-over-year for the same volume of content - and we expect those cost savings to continue to increase.
 Because translation makes up a significant share of our overall localization costs, this was very material to the business,” said Dufresne de Virel.

 Key to achieving such efficiency gains was the flexibility and extensibility of Lilt's Contextual AI Platform and Connectors, which made it easy to connect to Intel’s existing infrastructure and workflows, avoiding the need for expensive custom development.